ortus-docs/cachebox-docs/cache_reporting/README.md

 | baseURL | string | false | `cgi.script_name` | The location of the script so the tag can create links for Ajax calls and rendering calls.|
 | skin | string | false | `default` | The name of the skin to use for rendering the report.
 The skins are found at `/cachebox/system/cache/report/skins` |

-> **Important** Each skin can implement its own attributes, so always check the skins documentation to see what extra attributes it implements.
+> **Info** Each skin can implement its own attributes, so always check the skins documentation to see what extra attributes it implements.

 Here are some examples of the tag usage: